kdave/btrfsmaintenance/README.md

 ### cron jobs ###

 The periodic execution of the tasks is done by the 'cron' service.
-Symlinks to th task scripts are located in the respective directories in `/etc/cron.<PERIOD>`.
+Symlinks to the task scripts are located in the respective directories in `/etc/cron.<PERIOD>`.

 The script `btrfsmaintenance-refresh-cron.sh` will synchronize the symlinks